Molecular gas and star formation activity in LIRGs in clusters at intermediate redshifts: Results

-Interestingly two LIRGs in MACS~J0717.5+3745 which have projected cluster-centric distance below $r_{200}$ but normal SF activity (SFR/SFR$_{\rm MS}<3$), actually have relative velocities larger than 2$\sigma_{\rm{cluster}}$. { Large velocities are often found for cluster cores members; this applies also to MACS~J0717.5+3745 ($\sigma_{\rm cluster}\simeq1660$~km/s; Table~\ref{tab:cluster_properties}).
+Interestingly, two LIRGs in MACS~J0717.5+3745, which have projected cluster-centric distances below $r_{200}$ but normal SF activity (SFR/SFR$_{\rm MS}<3$) have relative velocities larger than 2$\sigma_{\rm{cluster}}$. { Large velocities are often found for cluster-core members; this also applies to MACS~J0717.5+3745 ($\sigma_{\rm cluster}\simeq1660$~km/s; Table~\ref{tab:cluster_properties}).
 Considering these aspects, the location of the two sources with respect to the cluster center does not significantly differ from that of the LIRGs in our sample with lower values of $v/\sigma_{\rm cluster}$, but higher cluster centric distances $r>r_{200}$.
-Thus the two LIRGs likely belong to the infall regions of MACS~J0717.5+3745 and we have not discarded them, although formally outside the virialized region of the cluster (Fig.~\ref{fig:phase_space_diagram}).}
+Thus the two LIRGs likely belong to the infall regions of MACS~J0717.5+3745 and we have not discarded them, although these two LIRGs are formally outside the virialized region of the cluster (Fig.~\ref{fig:phase_space_diagram}).}

 The left panel of Fig.~\ref{fig:prop_vs_radius} shows that the factor $\sim$4 dispersion in the normalized $\mu$ that was noted in Sect.~\ref{sec:results_molecular_gas_tdep} from Fig.~\ref{fig:our_targets}c has no clear link with the spatial position of the galaxy. {A similar behavior is found for the H$_2$-to-dust mass ratio, as a function of $r/r_{200}$.
-On average we find $M({{\rm H}_2})/M_{\rm dust} = 74^{+25}_{-20}$, which is consistent with the typical ratio $\sim100$ found for star forming galaxies \citep{Scoville2014,Scoville2016,Berta2016}.}

-However, interestingly, as seen in Fig.~\ref{fig:prop_vs_radius} (right), when both molecular gas and star formation activity are considered together via the gas depletion time scale, $\tau_{\rm dep}$, {a deficit of sources with $\tau_{\rm dep}\gtrsim\tau_{\rm dep, MS}$ is observed, as we move from the outskirts $r\gtrsim r_{200}$ down to the cluster inner regions.}
+On average we find $M({{\rm H}_2})/M_{\rm dust} = 74^{+25}_{-20}$, which is consistent with the typical ratio $\sim100$ found for star-forming galaxies \citep{Scoville2014,Scoville2016,Berta2016}.} However, interestingly, as seen in Fig.~\ref{fig:prop_vs_radius} (right), when both molecular gas and star formation activity are considered together via the gas depletion timescale, $\tau_{\rm dep}$, {a deficit of sources with $\tau_{\rm dep}\gtrsim\tau_{\rm dep, MS}$ is observed, as we move from the outskirts $r\gtrsim r_{200}$ down to the cluster inner regions.}